The New York City Housing Authority says it might have to revoke rent assistance vouchers for more than 10,000 low-income tenants.

 He's the first to come out of those who do what he does.

-Uh, to put it as bluntly as that.
+To put it as bluntly as that.

 We'll be back right after this.

-Say, folks, if there was a final four competition for colleges that produce students of exceptional character, students that had to compete in the arena of ideas all four years of their undergraduate education, you would see Hillsdale College in that final four competition.
+Say, folks, if there was a Final Four competition for colleges that produce students of exceptional character, students that had to compete in the arena of ideas all four years of their undergraduate education, you would see Hillsdale College in that Final Four competition.

 This is a college where even if you are right, you have to find numerous ways of explaining yourself that satisfy the most discerning of professors and administrators.